What Are Bone Spurs?

 - Muscle spasms, cramps, or weakness

-- Trouble controlling your bladder or bowels, if the bone spur presses on certain nerves in your spine
+- Trouble controlling your bladder or bowels if the bone spur presses on certain nerves in your spine (a symptom that's seen very rarely)

 Your symptoms might get worse when you exercise or try to move the affected joint.